fermitools/htvault-config/README.md

 The htvault-config service can also be restarted independently without restarting vault to reapply the configuration.
-The output from configuration goes into `/var/log/htvault-config/startlog` and logging for vault itself goes to `/var/log/messages`.
+The output from configuration goes into `/var/log/htvault-config/startlog` and logging for Vault itself goes to `/var/log/messages`.
+Previous settings for all configuration parameters are saved, and only changed parameters are sent to Vault.

 ## Testing the service